e14n/databank-disk/README.md

 * `append(type, id, toAppend, onCompletion)`

   Appends the value `toAppend` to the array at `type` and `id`.
-  `onCompletion` takes two params: an error, and the resulting array.
+  `onCompletion` takes one param: an error.
 If array doesn't yet exists, it becomes a single-element array.

-  Defaults to a `read` and an `update` or `create`, but drivers can override to do an atomic decrement.
+  Defaults to a `read` and an `update` or `create`, but drivers can override to do an atomic append.

 * `prepend(type, id, toPrepend, onCompletion)`

   Prepends the value `toPrepend` to the array at `type` and `id`.
-  `onCompletion` takes two params: an error, and the resulting array.
+  `onCompletion` takes one param: an error.
 If array doesn't yet exists, it becomes a single-element array.

-  Defaults to a `read` and an `update` or `create`, but drivers can override to do an atomic decrement.
+  Defaults to a `read` and an `update` or `create`, but drivers can override to do an atomic prepend.

 * `item(type, id, index, onCompletion)`